kekyo/child-locator/README.md

 ### Performance Considerations

-- The hook uses multiple observers (MutationObserver, ResizeObserver, IntersectionObserver) for comprehensive monitoring
+- The hook uses multiple observers (`MutationObserver`, `ResizeObserver`, `IntersectionObserver`) for comprehensive monitoring
 - Detection callbacks are debounced to prevent excessive calls
 - Observers are automatically cleaned up when the component unmounts or when disabled
 - Components are tracked efficiently using internal WeakMap-based storage

 ----

+## Discussions and Pull Requests

+For discussions, please refer to the [GitHub Discussions page](https://github.com/kekyo/child-locator/discussions).
+We have currently stopped issue-based discussions.

+Pull requests are welcome!
+Please submit them as diffs against the `develop` branch and squashed changes before send.

 ## License

-MIT License - see LICENSE file for details.
+Under MIT.